lex-node/governance/constitution/constitution.md

 #### Council Smart Contract

-4.3 Except as otherwise provided in this Constitution in connection with a Material Adverse Exception Event, the Council shall utilize the Council Smart Contract as the exclusive method of: (a) holding and governing the Council Development Fund, (b) admitting and expelling Council members, (c) accepting and activating Governance Stakes, (d) minting and revoking Voting Tokens and (e) holding votes with respect to and approving or denying PIPs, PEPs, PUPs and proposals relating to the Foundation.
+4.3 Except as otherwise provided in this Constitution in connection with a Material Adverse Exception Event, the Council and Council members shall utilize the Council Smart Contract as the exclusive method of: (a) holding and governing the Council Development Fund, (b) admitting and expelling Council members, (c) accepting and activating Governance Stakes, (d) minting and revoking Voting Tokens and (e) holding votes with respect to and approving or denying PIPs, PEPs, PUPs and proposals relating to the Foundation.
 The Council may also utilize the Council Smart Contract to administer and facilitate certain other arrangements and transactions involving the Counncil.

 #### Council Membership